 - loan availability at relatively low rates of interest, which remains consistent even during times of economic turbulence

 - security of savings through the Credit Unions Fidelity Bond

 How can I withdraw my shares?

 Withdrawals can be made at any time.
-You must complete a Share Withdrawal Form which is available from the Credit Union Administration Office or from your local Credit Union representative.
+You must complete a Share Withdrawal Form which is available from the Credit Union Administration Office.

 Please remember that at certain times we deal with a large number of payments, so plenty of notice is always appreciated.